bleunguts/bleunguts/portfolio2023.md

 * Fixed issue with missing reference data deleting entity screen (React, SQL)
 * Enhanced batch comparison screens so that risk values shows column filter (React 7 tables)
 * Enhanced RiskService with dotnet metrics to identify issues with server crashes due to high memory use (Backend C#, dotnet tools visualization)
+* Commended for my proactive drive, tenacity and team collaboration (as the knowledge was dispersed around members of the team, and infra teams) for setting up the risk system to run locally.
+This included setting up various configs, system, profile, pricing configs and running cluster of calc workers, valuation snapshot server, results server, SQL dbs, and analytics configs to run a batch and price properly.

 # (Credit Suisse) Giraffe Real Time Intraday Risk